opalj/JCG/general_expressions/README.md

 3. Declaration of native methods.
   - Constant
 4. Exceptions affecting call graph.
+  - DecrementExpression
+5. Generics using wildcard typing and type erasures stemming from that.
   - TODO
-5. Generics using wildcard typing.
+6. Arrays break type security and prevent further execution.
   - TODO
-6. Classes implementing Serializable without serialization or deserialization in the application class.
+7. Classes implementing Serializable without serialization or deserialization in the application class.
   - Constant
-7. Classes implementing Externalizable without serialization or deserialization in the application class.
+8. Classes implementing Externalizable without serialization or deserialization in the application class.
   - AltConstant